LasagnaCake/MakaiLib/docs/specifications/formats.md

 }
 ```

-Undefined optional effects are assumed to be disabled.
+Undefined effects are assumed to be disabled.

 ---